A steering group of influential women keep our EWiRE network and overall programme on track, with two formal steering group meetings per year.

 All of our steering group help to integrate the work of our network with others to ensure that we add value.

-After 14 years at Regen, Cheryl has moved on from her role as strategy director at Regen to join Pell Frischmann design engineering consultancy as their director for energy and environment, where she is developing their business strategy and growing the profile and impact of the company’s work in these sectors.
+Prior to this, Cheryl was the sector director for energy and environment at Pell Frischmann design engineering consultancy, where she developed their business strategy and grew the profile and impact of the company’s work in these sectors.

 Bernice Roberts, director and principal environmental planner, The Landmark Practice

 Bernice is a Director of The Landmark Practice, where she heads up the planning team and is responsible for all renewable energy output.
 She has led on planning and EIA developments in a variety of renewables sectors, including wind, solar and energy from waste schemes across England and Wales.
 She has won the RTPI Environmental Planning and Protection Award, in recognition of her work to deliver the Bristol Port Company’s wind turbines, and also contributes to training for planners, developers and community groups, and under and post graduate students.
 Bernice is a firm advocate of equality in the workplace, demonstrated by Landmark’s preponderance of energetic female consultants (plus equally valued male colleagues!) and of ensuring career progression and a fair work life balance for all staff.

 Liz Dunn, partner, Burges Salmon